-Background - Spine injury is being one of the commonest injuries which pose challenges to the patients and treating clinician as well.
-Despite so many researches and recent advances there has not been unanimous consensus regarding management of spinal injuries.
-However, the treatment aim of every injury to spine is restoring of max possible function in patients.
-This study was conducted to assess the outcome of short segment fixation in fractures of thoraco-lumbar spine.
+Background - Spine injury is being one of the commonest injuries which pose challenges to the patients and treating clinicians as well.
+Despite so much research and recent advances, there has not been unanimous consensus regarding the management of spinal injuries.
+However, the treatment aim of every injury to the spine is to restore of max possible function in patients.
+This study was conducted to assess the outcome of short segment fixation in fractures of the thoracolumbar spine.

 Method & Material - This is a prospective cohort study done at our Tertiary Center during the period from April 2018 To September 2020.
-Patients of thoraco lumbar spine injuries were, included in the study.
-Study on short segment pedicle screw fixation and inter- transverse fusion for single level acute thoraco-lumbar fracture.
+Patients with thoracolumbar spine injuries were, included in the study.
+Study on short-segment pedicle screw fixation and inter- transverse fusion for single-level acute thoracolumbar fracture.

-Result - Mean age of the sample size was40.58 year with male preponderance.
-The FRANKEL SCALE was used to grade the pre-op neurology; 17.2% were graded as E, 24.1% as D, 31 % as C, 13.8 % as B, and 13.8% A. ASIA motor and sensory score preoperative and post operative at one year follow up was compared was found to be significant (p<0.05).
-Preoperative VAS and Functyional independent measures also showed significant improvement.
+Result - Mean age of the sample size was40.58 years with male preponderance.
+The FRANKEL SCALE was used to grade the pre-op neurology; 17.2% were graded as E, 24.1% as D, 31 % as C, 13.8 % as B, and 13.8% A. ASIA motor and sensory score preoperative and postoperative at one year follow up was compared was found to be significant (p<0.05).
+Preoperative VAS and Functional independent measures also showed significant improvement.

-Conclusion - Surgical stabilization and decompression is essential strategy for further neuroprotection and recovery after spine injury.
-Short segment fixation can be an option for thoracollumbar fracture.
-However, unstable fracture may require extended fixation.
+Conclusion - Surgical stabilization and decompression are essential strategies for further neuroprotection and recovery after a spine injury.
+Short segment fixation can be an option for thoracolumbar fracture.
+However, an unstable fracture may require extended fixation.